-These consolidated financial statements also include the Company's wholly owned subsidiaries, Teton Opportunities Inc. ("Teton"), Triex Minerals Corporation and Triex Minerals (US) Inc. On December 12, 2019 Triex Minerals Corporation and Triex Minerals (US) Inc. were dissolved.
+These consolidated financial statements also include the Company's wholly owned subsidiary, Teton Opportunities Inc. ("Teton").

-Key Management Personnel
+Key Management Personnel and Directors

-Key management personnel include those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
+Key management personnel include those persons having a uthority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consists of executive and non-executive members of the Company's Board of Directors and corporate officers, including the Company's Chief Executive Officer and Chief Financial Officer.